Dark Matter (Beta)

 Dark Matter is for any player or GM who wants a little more sci-fi at their table.
 Though it's a full campaign setting, Dark Matter is designed with flexibility as a top priority: the rules and options in Dark Matter can seamlessly be applied to any 5E campaign from the definitely-not-Star-Wars settings the to all-inclusive fantasy games.
 You need Dark Matter if you want to throw a blaster, laser sword, or starship into your next game, even if it's only for one session.

-**This book is currently in Alpha playtesting.
-It contains all of its playable material, but it also contains placeholder art assets in some places.
-As the book proceeds to its Beta and Final release versions, this version will be updated automatically**
+**This book is currently in Beta playtesting.
+It is fully playable and contains most, if not all, of its final assets.
+As the book proceeds to its Final release version, this version will be updated automatically**

 What's in Dark Matter?

-Dark Matter is a 250+ page hardcover book with full-color illustrations and gorgeous art direction.
-Its 8 chapters (and appendicies) are chock full of sci-fi action, from beginning to end.
+Dark Matter is a 280 page book with full-color illustrations and gorgeous art direction.
+Its 8 chapters (and appendices) are chock full of sci-fi action, from beginning to end.
 Here's what every chapter entails:

 The 'Verse: An introduction to the universe at large, providing the all-important top-down view on everything.
 This chapter details much of the 'verse's history, outlines all the major races, introduces all the major factions, and gives some insight in how to adventure around the galaxy.